 If you have had tubal ligation surgery in the past and believe that you are currently experiencing pregnancy symptoms, talk to your health care provider.
 Although the probability of getting pregnant is very low, it is still possible.

 As noted earlier, tubal ligation is considered a permanent form of birth control.
-However, a tubal ligation reversal procedure can be used to reconnect the fallopian tubes.
+However, a reversal procedure can be used to reconnect the fallopian tubes.
 Success rates of reversal surgeries range from 25 to 80%.
 It is also important to be aware that tubal ligation reversal increases the chances of an ectopic pregnancy.

 Compiled using information from the following sources: